prettyokay-software/PiDrive/README.md

 * Versatile Configuration System - this project can be configured with a combination of configuration files, AWS Secrets Manager configuration, and environmental variables.
 This allows base settings to be built into the deployment, secrets to be managed securely, and any configuration value to be overridden by environmental variables.

-* A `makefile` with a variety of options to make common tasks easier to accomplish.

 * A [Celery](http://www.celeryproject.org/) based asynchronous task management system.
 This is extremely useful for long running tasks- they can be triggered in the web interface and then run on a worker node and take as long as they need to complete.

-## Setting up a development environment

-First we recommend either cloning this repository with the "Use this template" button on Github.

-We assume that you have `make` and `docker`.

-    # Clone the code repository into ~/dev/my_app
-    mkdir -p ~/dev
-    cd ~/dev
-    git clone https://github.com/tedivm/tedivms-flask my_app
-    cd my_app

-    # For the first run, and only the first run, we need to create the first round of SQLAlchemy models.
-    make init_db

-    # Create the 'my_app' virtual environment and start docker containers
-    make testenv

-    # Restart docker app container
-    docker-compose restart app

-    # Start a shell in the container running the application
-    docker-compose exec app /bin/bash

 ## Configuration